sashafr/leaflet_rs/README.txt

 configure the loading box text as indicated above from "Please wait..." to "Please refresh" as the page will never finish loading and there is nothing for the user to wait for.

+HARDCODED URLS/FILE PATHS
+Current leaflet_rs files that include hardcoded URLs or filepaths that need to be updated when the installation changes or migrates:
+- pages/direct_view.php
+- hooks/home.php
+- hooks/all.php